jp-cranfield/mSOM/README.md

 The SOM clustering and Biological Connectivity workflow is implemented in _SOMClustering.ipny_, _CommonPathwayData.ipny_ and _BiologicalConnectivity.ipny_

 Additional comments are provided in the respective _.ipny_ files.

+## BioCyC
+If you want to run _CommonPathway.ipny_ you will need to get a licence for BioCyC from https://biocyc.org/download-bundle.shtml and install it locally (or on a server).
+You'll also need to download the the PGDB file for Arabidopsis thaliana (or any other species).
+Instructions for installing _pathway-tools_ can be found at https://biocyc.org/download.shtml

+Alternatively the common pathway data file for Arabidopsis thaliana is included in the **Data** folder.

 ## Packages
 SOMs are mplemented using the minisom package (https://github.com/JustGlowing/minisom).